-1. The goal is to select about 250 of the top scorers from the prior AIME and AMC 12A, AMC 12B, AMC 10A and AMC 10B contests to participate in the USAMO.

-2. Selection will be based on the USAMO index which is defined as 10 times the student's AIME score plus the student's score on the AMC 12 or the AMC 10.

-3. The first selection will be the approximately 160 highest USAMO indices of students taking the AMC 12A or AMC 12B contest.

-4. The lowest AIME score among those 160 first selected will determine a floor value.
-The second selection of USAMO participants will be from the highest USAMO indices among students who took the AMC 10A or AMC 10B and the AIME, and got an AIME score at least as high as the floor value.

-5. The student with the highest USAMO index from each state, territory, or U.S. possession not already represented in the selection of the first and second groups will be invited to take the USAMO.

-6. To adjust for variations in contest difficulty, the number of students selected from A & B contests will be proportional to the number of students who took the (A & B) Contests.

-7. The selection process is designed to favor students who take the more mathematically comprehensive AMC 12A and AMC 12B contests.
+- 1. The goal is to select about 250 of the top scorers from the prior AIME and AMC 12A, AMC 12B, AMC 10A and AMC 10B contests to participate in the USAMO. - 2.
+Selection will be based on the USAMO index which is defined as 10 times the student's AIME score plus the student's score on the AMC 12 or the AMC 10. - 3.
+The first selection will be the approximately 160 highest USAMO indices of students taking the AMC 12A or AMC 12B contest. - 4.
+The lowest AIME score among those 160 first selected will determine a floor value.
+The second selection of USAMO participants will be from the highest USAMO indices among students who took the AMC 10A or AMC 10B and the AIME, and got an AIME score at least as high as the floor value. - 5.
+The student with the highest USAMO index from each state, territory, or U.S. possession not already represented in the selection of the first and second groups will be invited to take the USAMO. - 6.
+To adjust for variations in contest difficulty, the number of students selected from A & B contests will be approximately proportional to the number of students who took the A & B Contests. - 7.
+The selection process is designed to favor students who ${\rm O}$ take the more mathematically comprehensive AMC 12A and AMC 12B contests.

-The USAMO is scheduled for Tuesday and Wednesday, April 27 & 28, 2004 at your school, If you feel you may have a qualifier, please arrange for a space and proctor for these dates.

-The top 12 scoring students on the USAMO will be invited to attend an award ceremony held in Washington, D.C., June 20-21, 2004.
-The USA International Mathematical Olympiad (IMO) Team will be chosen at the Mathematical Olympiad Summer Program (MOSP, June 13-July 3, 2004) after further testing (see Section XII, for more details).
+The USAMO is scheduled for Tuesday and Wednesday, April 19 & 20, 2005 at your school, If you feel you may have a qualifier, please arrange for a space and proctor for these dates.
+The top 12 scoring students on the USAMO will be invited to attend an award ceremony held in Washington, D.C., June 26-27, 2005.